-Conversions of existing businesses to employee ownership via an ESOP transaction are relatively better known and more frequent, resulting in distributed ownership on a much larger scale.
-Where are the true opportunities to create more broad-based ownership and asset building for workers?
+Conversions of existing businesses to employee ownership via an ESOP transaction are easier than starting a new one, and still result in distributed ownership on a potentially larger scale, depending on the company.
+The strategy of assisting enterprises convert to worker ownership is popular among many advocates for this reason.

-The above barriers to conversion to worker ownership could be lowered by designing an intermediate actor – a private equity acquirer who can buy the company from the exiting owners and shepherd it to worker ownership.
+The barriers to conversion to worker ownership could be mitigated by designing an intermediate actor – a private equity-like acquirer who can buy the company from the exiting owners and shepherd it to worker ownership.
 Such a model could help preserve the jobs and the place-based benefits of businesses rooted in community.
-It would also provide current owners a way of exiting while continuing a legacy of economic impact in their communities. , and the mission of enterprises with stated impact,
+It would also provide current owners a way of exiting while continuing a legacy of economic impact in their communities, and the mission of enterprises with stated impact.

 We are currently exploring what such a vehicle could look like by asking:

-- Who are the actors, from investors to experts in conversions, that could play a role in bringing to life such a vehicle?
+Who are the actors, from investors to technical assistance providers to business owners, that could play a role in bringing this blueprint to life?